-Aim: Widening exposure of CF early-stage researchers (students, junior postdocs).
-Exchange of knowledge, building of international and intersectoral networks, benefits shared with the wider CR community.
+Aim: Widening exposure of CF early-stage researchers (e.g. students, research technicians, junior postdocs).
+Exchange of knowledge, building of intersectoral and international networks, benefits shared with the wider CR community.
 Funded time outside of the academic bubble!

-Possible methods: Secondments (short periods of time away from CCU, working with a different company/institute as host) AND/OR international or intersectoral training courses and workshops in research and/or transferable skills.
-Assessed on a case by case basis against project aims.
+Possible methods: Secondments (short periods of time away from CCU, working with a different company/institute as host) AND/OR intersectoral or international training courses and workshops with significant networking opportunities.
+Assessed on a case by case basis against core project aims.

-- 2-week trip to visit an institute or company in North America, Asia, wider Europe etc
+- 2-week trip to visit an internationally acclaimed institute or company in North America, Asia, wider Europe etc

 - 2-week trip for an international visitor to come to CCU and teach a technique.